-We are Steven & Vinay, a loving couple who have been happily married for over four years and together for over eight.
+We are Steven & Vinay, a loving couple who have been happily married for over six years and together for over ten.
 We live in Vancouver, where we both were born.
 Home for us lies in a beautiful neighbourhood, situated close to the ocean and many parks and playgrounds.

 It’s our plan to stay within the area, keeping us to close to our families, many of whom live in the lower mainland or within the province.

 We have long talked of raising a child together, and have mutually arrived at a place where we feel excited, ready, and able to welcome a new member into our family.